Shellfish is a broad term used to describe crustaceans and molluscs. Shellfish play an important role in estuarine food webs.

 Under the Fisheries Management Act 1994 and the Fisheries Management (General) Regulation 2010, the definition of fish includes shellfish and other invertebrates such as worms, sponges, corals, aquatic insects and sea urchins, and sharks and rays.

-The responsibility for threatened species and their management is shared between NSW Department of Primary Industries and the Department of Planning, Industry and Environment – Environment, Energy and Science under the Biodiversity Conservation Act 2016.
+The responsibility for threatened species and their management is shared between NSW Department of Primary Industries and the Department of Planning and Environment – Environment, Energy and Science under the Biodiversity Conservation Act 2016.

 Prawns are a main source of food for fish that live in estuaries.